 How to wash yellowed or greyed laundry brilliantly white again

 White laundry often loses its radiance after a short time.
-But why is white laundry no longer brilliantly white after just a few machine washes or has a grey haze or yellow tinge?
+But why is it that after just a few machine washes, white laundry is no longer brilliantly white or has a gray or yellow tinge?
 We shirt ironers reveal the secret.

-If your clothes turn yellowish, this can have various reasons.
-Regular nicotine consumption can turn your clothes yellow, but also sweat or deodorants with aluminium salts.
-This happens especially in the armpit area when aluminium salts mix with sweat.
+If your clothes turn yellowish, there can be various reasons for this.
+Regular nicotine consumption can stain your clothes yellow, but so can sweat or deodorants with aluminum salts.
+This happens particularly in the armpit area when aluminum salts mix with sweat.
 You should avoid deodorants with such salts anyway, as they are suspected of increasing the risk of Alzheimer's and breast cancer.
-But clothes can also turn yellowish if they are stored in the wardrobe for too long.
-This is usually due to food stains that discolour over time.
-For clothes that have only yellowed slightly, we advise shirt ironers to simply wash the clothes white again several times with a white detergent at 60 degrees.
+But clothes can also turn yellow if they are stored in the wardrobe for too long.
+This is usually due to food stains that become discolored over time.
+If your clothes are only slightly yellowed, we advise you to simply wash them several times at 60 degrees with a white detergent.

-If your clothes have a greyish discolouration, it may be due to the detergent.
-If you wash with too little detergent, the rinsed-off dirt cannot bind properly with the rinse water and thus cannot be washed out.
-Dirt particles can remain in the drum and then soil the clothes again during the next wash.
-It may also be that the detergent is of inferior quality and simply does not get the clothes clean properly.
-Another conceivable cause of a grey haze is soap residue from the detergent that remains if white laundry is washed at too low a temperature.
-The soap in the washing powder dissolves only slowly in the water at 30 or 40 degrees Celsius and residues can remain that discolour the clothes greyish.
-If you wash white clothes with coloured ones, a grey haze can also develop, so we at the TUBIE ironing doll and shirt iron team advise you to always wash white only with white.
+If your clothes are grayish in color, it may be due to the detergent.
+If you wash with too little, the rinsed dirt cannot bind properly with the rinse water and therefore cannot be washed out.
+Dirt particles can remain in the drum and then stain the clothes again during the next wash.
+However, it is also possible that the detergent is of poor quality and simply does not get the clothes properly clean.
+Soap residues from the detergent, which remain if white laundry is washed at too low a temperature, can also cause a gray haze.
+The soap in the washing powder only dissolves slowly in the water at 30 or 40 degrees and residues can remain that discolor the clothes greyish.
+If you wash white clothes with colored ones, a grey haze can also appear, so we from the TUBIE ironing doll and shirt ironing team advise you to always wash white with white.

-Stubborn yellow or grey discolourations can be made nice and white again with bleach from the drugstore, but such bleaches contain aggressive chemicals and can harm your clothes, in the worst case even eat holes into the textiles.
-We shirt ironers therefore recommend natural bleaches such as vinegar, bicarbonate of soda or citric acid.
+Stubborn yellow or gray discolorations can be made nice and white again with bleach from the drugstore, but such bleaches contain aggressive chemicals and can damage your clothes, in the worst case even eat holes in the textiles.
+We shirt ironers therefore recommend using natural bleaching agents such as vinegar, baking soda or citric acid.

 Vinegar

-The miracle cure for yellow or grey haze is called vinegar.
-Acetic acid removes discolouration and dissolves lime soap residue.
-Simply add half a cup or a whole cup of clear vinegar to the fabric softener compartment and wash as usual.
-The smell of vinegar will disappear during drying at the latest.
+The miracle cure for yellow or gray stains is vinegar.
+Acetic acid removes discoloration and dissolves lime soap residue.
+Simply add half or a whole cup of clear vinegar to the fabric softener compartment and wash as usual.
+The smell of vinegar will then disappear when drying at the latest.

 Baking soda

-Baking soda also works well for discoloured laundry and even has an antibacterial effect.
+Baking soda also works well with discolored laundry and even has an antibacterial effect.
 Simply add half a cup of baking soda to the washing powder in the machine and wash as usual.

 Citric acid

-Citric acid works wonders especially for yellowish discolouration in the armpit area.
-Simply dissolve 12 - 15 grams of citric acid powder in a litre of warm water, leave the clothes to soak in for approx. 4 hours, put them in the washing machine for washing and you're done.
+Citric acid works wonders, especially for yellowish discoloration in the underarm area.
+Simply dissolve 12 - 15 grams of citric acid powder in a liter of warm water, leave clothes to soak for approx. 4 hours, put in the washing machine to wash and you're done.

 Stay sparkling clean - your TUBIE shirt ironing machine team